Hannah Montana Forever (soundtrack)

-Hannah Montana Forever is the soundtrack album for the fourth and final season of the television series Hannah Montana, released on October 15, 2010 by Walt Disney Records.
+Hannah Montana Forever is the soundtrack album for the fourth and final season of the television series Hannah Montana, released on October 15, 2010, by Walt Disney Records.
 All eleven tracks are performed by its primary actress Miley Cyrus, and are credited to her character Hannah Montana.
 Recording artists Billy Ray Cyrus, Iyaz, and Sheryl Crow appear as featured vocalists.
 The soundtrack is primarily a pop record, which sees additional influences from teen pop, pop rock, power pop, dance-pop, and country pop musical styles.

 Background and composition

 Miley Cyrus (pictured in 2010) portrayed the title character on the television series Hannah Montana.

 The opening track "Gonna Get This", a duet with British Virgin Islander Iyaz, was written by Niclas Molinder, Joacim Persson, Johan Alkenas, and Drew Ryan Scott.
 Iyaz claimed he listened to Cyrus' music very often and that Hannah Montana was among his favorite television series with others from Disney Channel.
 "I've been watching the show for a very long time, and finally got the opportunity to do a song with Miley", he said.
 "Gonna Get This" was recorded in April 2010 rapidly, according to Iyaz, because of his appearance on an episode of Hannah Montana.
 At first, he arrived to the studio not knowing what to expect and became hesitant but in the end could not believe they "pulled it off".
 Iyaz described "Gonna Get This" as a track with an edge, claiming Cyrus added her usual signature style while he put an "island twist" on it.
-The track leaked into the Internet in July 2010, entitled "This Boy, That Girl".
+The track leaked onto the Internet in July 2010, entitled "This Boy, That Girl".

 Toby Gad contributed to the soundtrack by co-writing "Ordinary Girl", "Que Será", and "Are You Ready".
 "Are You Ready" was written by Gad, BC Jean, and Lyrica Anderson.
 The song was recorded for Hannah Montana 3 and leaked on the Internet in November 2008, along with tracks from Hannah Montana 3, yet, was not included in the soundtrack.
 A duet with Sheryl Crow, guest star on the episode "It's the End of Jake as We Know It", titled "Need a Little Love" was solely penned by Jaime Houston.
 "Love That Lets Go" is a duet with Cyrus' father Billy Ray Cyrus (who also portrays Miley's father, Robbie Ray Stewart, on Hannah Montana) and was composed by Adam Anders and Nikki Hassman.
 "I'm Still Good" and "Been Here All Along" were written by Jennie Lurie, Aris Archontis, and Chen Neeman.